-Command: aWPn -- Wait for Absolute Position 'n' -
+Command: WPn -- Wait for Absolute Position 'n' -

-This command is used to determine when servo axis 'a' has achieved the specified real position 'n' referenced by the home position (or zero).
+This command is used to determine when the servo has achieved the specified real position 'n' referenced by the home position (or zero).
 Until that position has been reached, command execution will be suspended.
 This command can be issued before or after the servo has been commanded to move; however, if the servo is not moving, then command execution may be suspended indefinitely.